bhupesh-sf/Datakit/frontend/README.md

 ## 1. Introduction

 DataKit is a modern web-based data analysis tool that leverages WebAssembly and DuckDB to process large datasets (multi GBs) directly in the browser without requiring server-side processing.
 It provides a powerful, client-side SQL engine with visualization capabilities and data inspection panel, enabling users to work with CSV, XLSX, PARQUET JSON files efficiently.
+Users could have chat with your files through chat panel and have the generated queries from ai panel ran over their queies.

 ## 2. Architecture Overview